 Upon our return to the “mother ship” we had some quiet time in our cabins and then an evening party on the open top deck with the other passengers.
 We were offered local wine and fresh fruits, and then dinner, which all went down very well!
 After dinner, there was a chance to relax and socialise with the rest of the group.
 We also tried fishing for squid over the side of the boat.
 So far, our Halong Bay cruise review had some fantastic experiences to share.

 Although we chose not to partake as we are not morning people, a pre-breakfast activity of Tai Chi was offered on the top deck from 0630 onwards.

 A quick word about the breakfast aboard the Carina cruise.
 Breakfast offers options of Vietnamese or Western style.
 The Vietnamese choice is pho soup with beef.
 If you prefer a western-style breakfast, then there are multiple options including omelette, scrambled eggs, bacon, yoghurt, toast and fresh fruit.
-Tea and coffee are free, however fresh juices are a paid option.
-We found breakfast on board the Carina to be of a high quality, with the chef cooking the hot food in the dining area itself.
+Tea and coffee are free, however, fresh juices are a paid option.
+We found breakfast on board the Carina to be of high quality, with the chef cooking the hot food in the dining area itself.

 After breakfast, we boarded the small transfer boat that was to take us to the day boat.

 The day boat was really just a smaller version of the main boat, with no cabins but a spacious dining area with lots of windows.
 Our day host introduced himself as Nam – another friendly and humorous host with very good English.